mrmeizongo/Xpilot/README.md

 After setup, enable IO_DEBUG in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h) to verify proper operation.

+## Info

 DO NOT power the servos using the 5v power output from the Arduino Nano as this might harm the microcontroller.
 However, the Nano, MPU6050 and servos can be powered from the same external 5VDC power source(ESC BEC).
 Make use of a 1-female/2-male Y cable splitter to power the Xpilot board and receiver.
 It is a good idea to add a 0.47uF decoupling capacitors close to the individual servos for a stable power supply.

 These pin numbers with the exception of MPU6050 can be reconfigured in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h).
 However, changing the pins for the channel inputs to Xpilot will require modification of the PinChangeInterrupt library.
 Ensure all components share a common ground.
 The Nano and MPU6050 do not require decoupling capacitors as the breakout boards come with their own voltage regulators and decoupling capacitors.

 ![Schematics](assets/img/Schematics.png)